 Naomi Shihab Nye has been a Lannan Fellow, a Guggenheim Fellow, and a Witter Bynner Fellow (Library of Congress).
 She has received a Lavan Award from the Academy of American Poets, the Isabella Gardner Poetry Award, the Lee Bennett Hopkins Poetry Award, the Paterson Poetry Prize, four Pushcart Prizes, the Robert Creeley Prize, and "The Betty Prize" from Poets House, for service to poetry, and numerous honors for her children’s literature, including two Jane Addams Children’s Book Awards. .
 In 2011 Nye won the Golden Rose Award given by the New England Poetry Club, the oldest poetry reading series in the country.
 Her collection 19 Varieties of Gazelle was a finalist for the National Book Award.
 Her work has been presented on National Public Radio on A Prairie Home Companion and The Writer’s Almanac.
 She has been featured on two PBS poetry specials including “The Language of Life with Bill Moyers” and also appeared on NOW with Bill Moyers.
 She has been affiliated with The Michener Center for writers at the University of Texas at Austin for 20 years and also poetry editor at The Texas Observer for 20 years.
-In January 2010 Nye was elected to the Board of Chancellors of the Academy of American Poets.
-She is also laureate of the 2013 NSK Neustadt Award for Children’s Literature.
-In 2017 the American Library Association presented Naomi Shihab Nye with the 2018 May Hill Arbuthnot Honor Lecture Award.
+In January 2010 Nye was elected to the Board of Chancellors of the Academy of American Poets, she is a laureate of the 2013 NSK Neustadt Award for Children’s Literature, and in 2017 the American Library Association presented Naomi Shihab Nye with the 2018 May Hill Arbuthnot Honor Lecture Award.
 Nye is Professor of Creative Writing - Poetry at Texas State University.

 Try refreshing the page or contact us if the problem persists.